Get inside the conversation. Become a part of “participatory media.”

 Lisa Hickey: It’s interesting—we were talking about laughter last week.
 How it almost seems involuntary.
 And yet there is that process that Dave just described, but it goes really fast.

-Mark Sherman: I remember hearing about a guy who ran a Stand Up Comedy club.
-And a comedian was auditioning for the show, in front of group of people.
+Mark Sherman: I remember hearing about a guy who ran a Stand-Up Comedy club.
+And a comedian was auditioning for the show, in front of a group of people.
 And this guy, instead of being in the audience with the others, he was in the kitchen.
 And someone said, “Don’t you want to see the guy auditioning?”
 And the guy said, “I don’t have to see him.
 If the people in the audience aren’t laughing, he’s not good.”

 Photo: Tsahi Levent-Levi / flickr